Cyborgscode/Personal-Voice-Assistent/README.txt

 On your desktop you can directly install vosk :

 pip3 install vosk

+ATTN: do not install it as user, if you wanne install it systewide ( see below on "Installation" )

 If you wanne run this on a Pinephone, as recently demonstrated, you need atleast this BETA version: